Camilleri, author of Montalbano detective series, dies at 93

 Italian state TV versions of the series were so popular that even repeats consistently snagged the highest audience ratings.
 The shows were also exported to Latin America, Australia and across Europe.

-Camilleri employed a brilliant ear for dialogue, drawing on his many years as a theater and TV director and scriptwriter before his literary career took off when he was approaching old age.
+Camilleri employed a brilliant ear for dialogue, drawing on his many years as a theater, radio and TV director and scriptwriter before his literary career took off when he was approaching old age.

 Indeed, TV adaptations of the Montalbano books used generous chunks of dialogue straight out of the printed pages, so smooth was the transition from book to screen.